 Trauma means anything that leaves an emotional residue in the system and interferes with its normal function.
-Thus our definition of trauma is taken into a wider context putting it on a par with what we call conditioning.
+Thus, our definition of trauma is taken into a wider context, putting it on par with what we call conditioning.

 A highly pleasant sensation can also leave an emotional residue in the system due to a developed attachment.
-This in turn can set up a negative pattern of craving, interfering with the organism’s normal functioning.
+This, in turn, can set up a negative pattern of craving, which will interfere with the organism’s normal functioning.

-The varieties of facets of trauma are stupendous.
-However we can categorize them roughly into two segments:
+The various facets of trauma are innumerable; however, we can categorize them roughly into two categories:

 - developmental trauma